FAIR-Chem/fairchem/_sources/autoapi/ocpmodels/common/utils/index.rst

 .. autoapi-nested-parse::

-   Copyright (c) Facebook, Inc. and its affiliates.
+   Copyright (c) Meta, Inc. and its affiliates.

    This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.